anishghimire862/taskist/README.md

-# AdonisJS 5 from scratch
+# AdonisJS 5 from scratch.

 Source code for the [AdonisJS 5 from scracth](https://adonismastery.com/courses/adonisjs-5-from-scratch) course project.